HL7/fhir-gender-harmony/input/pagecontent/cdagenderharmony.md

 Pronouns is a new template.

-Sex for Clinical Use is a new template.
+Sex Parameter for Clinical Use is a new template.

 The Gender Identity template is very similar to an existing template in the C-CDA companion guide, which many may have already implemented.
 The new template was designed to be compatible with the prior one, and all of its constraints are looser, so it is feasible to use both template IDs in a template instance.
 The most significant difference, and one we hope implementers will find useful, is a value set that addresses gender only, without precoordinated history.